antor44/livestream_video/README.md

 make small

+**Q: How can I change the size of the transcribed text snippets?**

+A: You can change the size of the text snippets in seconds with the "step_s" option, which determines the duration of each part into which the videos are divided for transcription.

+**Q: How can I change the size and colors of the transcription text?**

+A: You can change the size and colors of the transcription text in the options of the terminal program you are using.

-**Q: How to synchronize the video and transcription?**
+**Q: How can I synchronize the video and the transcription?**

-A: You can use the pause and forward/backward buttons of the video player to achieve the desired synchronization.
+A: You can use the pause and forward/backward buttons of the video player to manually synchronize the video and transcription to your desired timing.

 **Q: Why does the video and transcription get desynchronized?**

-A: The video player and transcription application work independently, each with its own video stream.
-Over time, desynchronization can occur due to the method used to split the audio into chunks for transcription.
-It can also be affected by choosing a model that is too large for the processor capabilities.
+A: The video and transcription applications work independently, each with its own stream of video.
+Over time, the desynchronization can also vary, seemingly due to the method used to split the audio into chunks for transcription.
+Choosing a model that is too large for the processor's capabilities can also affect the synchronization.

-**Q: The transcriptions I get are not accurate?**
+**Q: The transcriptions I get are not accurate.
+What could be the issue?**

-A: The quality of transcriptions depends on several factors, especially the size of the chosen model.
-Larger models tend to perform better, but they also require more processing power.
-The English models generally work better than models in other languages.
-For example, for Spanish it is recommended to use at least the base or small model, and for other languages, a larger model may be necessary.
-If simultaneous translation to English is selected, it may also consume a significant amount of processor resources.
+A: The quality of the transcriptions depends on several factors, especially the size of the model chosen.
+Larger models generally yield better results, but they also require more processing power.
+The English models tend to perform better than models in other languages.
+For languages other than English, you may need to use a larger model.
+If you choose the option for simultaneous translation to English, it may also significantly increase processor consumption.